 Use of drones on reserve land

-The operation and use of drones on reserved land including national parks is not permitted.
+The operation and use of drones by park visitors on reserved land including national parks is not permitted.

 Commonly referred to as drones, the use of Remotely Piloted Aircraft (RPA) or Unmanned Aerial Vehicles (UAV) is subject to requirements of the Civil Aviation Safety Authority (CASA), and when used on or over reserved land, governed by the National Parks and Reserved Land Regulations 2019.